| Important note: Images and videos posted on this

 material infrastructure, the most remarkable qualitative improvement was in the field of telecommunication.”[53]

+Without the Shilumim agreement, the equipment for the telecommunication could never have been financed.
 The Luxembourg Treaty also opened doors for outside deals between West Germany and Israel.
 Between 1953 and 1965, exports

 and imports outside of the agreement started to emerge.
 In 1953 exports to Israel from West Germany added up to DM 20.6 million,